abhay-venkatesh/abhay-venkatesh.github.io/_pages/about.md

 Abhay has written numerous articles on technology.
 In [The Revelation](https://abhayvenkatesh.substack.com/), Abhay focuses on philosophical ideas at the intersection of technology, philosophy, and startups.
 On the other hand, in [Applied Dialectics](https://applieddialectics.substack.com/), Abhay writes about applying these ideas in the real world.

-In addition, **Abhay has been interviewed several times**, including by [Jason Gauci of Facebook AI, and Patrick Wheeler of Apple](https://www.programmingthrowdown.com/2021/08/episode-118-building-robotics-software.html), and his work has been featured on **[Forbes](https://www.forbes.com/sites/davidhambling/2021/04/07/software-acquires-hardware-defense-ai-startup-anduril-buys-drone-maker/)** and **[TechCrunch](https://techcrunch.com/2020/09/24/anduril-air-force-abms-jadc2/)**.
+In addition, **Abhay has been interviewed several times**, including by [Jason Gauci of Facebook AI and Patrick Wheeler of Apple](https://www.programmingthrowdown.com/2021/08/episode-118-building-robotics-software.html) and his work has been featured on **[Forbes](https://www.forbes.com/sites/davidhambling/2021/04/07/software-acquires-hardware-defense-ai-startup-anduril-buys-drone-maker/)** and **[TechCrunch](https://techcrunch.com/2020/09/24/anduril-air-force-abms-jadc2/)**.
 He has also been featured on local and state news in the past.

 #### More